Pinch Points and Hand Injuries Safety Talk

 - Properly block any equipment or parts where stored energy could be released.

-- When working with others make sure to communicate to let each other know if you are out of the line of fire before moving objects or starting up equipment.
+- When working with others, make sure to communicate to let each other know if you are out of the line of fire before moving objects or starting up the equipment.

 -What are some pinch point hazards onsite?

 Looking for a complete safety meeting on hand injuries and injury prevention?
 This one-time purchase includes is a product bundle that includes an 18-slide PowerPoint presentation, an 8-question quiz, answer sheet, five related hand safety talks, and a sign-in sheet.

 This product provides you with everything you need to have a safety meeting and the supporting materials to create a longer safety campaign to keep safety at the top of your employees’ minds.